lorenzvanherwaarden/datetime-web-component/README.md

 ### Events

-You can listen to changes by [adding an event listener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) with the type equal to `input` on the `<datetime-web-component />` element.
+You can listen to changes by [adding an event listener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) with the type equal to `"input"` on the `<datetime-web-component />` element.
 The event contains a `value` property, which represents the new datetime in ISO 8601 format.
 This can be passed to the datetime-web-component directly as valid datetime.
 The event also contains a `date` property, which represents the `Date` representation of that new datetime.
 It is not necessary to feed the received `value` into the datetime-web-component again, as the internal value auto-updates when selecting a new datetime.
+It can be useful to update the input element's value with this event.

 ## Styling